DataDog/documentation/content/en/real_user_monitoring/android/mobile_vitals.md

 Real User Monitoring offers Mobile Vitals, a set of metrics inspired by [Android Vitals][1], that can help compute insights about your mobile application's responsiveness, stability, and resource consumption.
 Mobile Vitals range from poor, moderate, to good.

-You can view Mobile Vitals for your application by navigating to  **UX Monitoring > Performance Monitoring** and selecting your application.
+You can view Mobile Vitals for your application by navigating to  **UX Monitoring > Performance Summary** and selecting your application.

 {{< img src="real_user_monitoring/android/android_mobile_vitals.png" alt="Mobile Vitals in the RUM Explorer" style="width:90%;">}}